indiana-university/rivet-docs/content/components/_index.md

 **Before you run the install command**:

-- Make sure that you have configured a `.npmrc`
 - Be sure you have installed NPM on your local computer by running `npm --v`
+- Make sure that you have configured a `.npmrc` using the instructions above

 ## Using Sass
 If you are using Sass in your project you can import the Rivet Sass files directly: